How Much Do Faceless YouTube Channels Actually Make in 2026?

 Where the money actually comes from

 YouTube ad revenue (RPM).
 This is what most faceless channels rely on first.
 RPM (revenue per 1,000 views) varies enormously by niche and audience geography - finance and business content can pay several times more per view than entertainment or motivation content.
-A channel needs the YouTube Partner Program thresholds (subscribers + watch hours) before any of this applies.
+A channel needs the YPP thresholds above before any of this applies.

 Sponsorships.
 Once a channel has consistent views, brands in the niche will pay directly for a mention - typically the highest-value single line item, but it requires an established posting history first.